shylaagrawal/Genre-Music-Classification-Research/README.md

 ## 4.2 Model

-Two pre-trained models were evaluated to enable comparative analysis across different training regimes.

-The first model is a convolutional neural network-based music genre classifier trained on the GTZAN dataset and distributed via the Hugging Face model hub.
-The model was trained for ten-class single-label classification corresponding to the GTZAN genres (blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock).
-No additional fine-tuning was performed.
-Inference was conducted using the Hugging Face audio classification pipeline within a Google Colab environment.
+A convolutional neural network (CNN)-based music genre classifier trained on the GTZAN dataset was evaluated in this study.
+The model was trained for ten-class single-label classification corresponding to the GTZAN genres: blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock [1].
+No additional fine-tuning or retraining was performed.

-The second model is a state-of-the-art Harmonic Convolutional Neural Network trained on the Million Song Dataset (MSD) for large-scale music tagging.
-Unlike GTZAN, MSD contains hundreds of thousands of tracks annotated with weak, user-generated tags, resulting in broader genre coverage and greater diversity in audio characteristics.
-This model was included to contrast narrow benchmark training with large-scale, real-world supervision.
+The model was accessed via the Hugging Face model hub and inference was conducted using the Hugging Face audio classification pipeline within a Google Colab environment.
+For each input audio clip, the model outputs class probabilities over the ten GTZAN genres.
+The top predicted label was used as the model’s classification output.

-For both models, inference was performed on MTG-Jamendo audio clips.
+Inference was performed on audio clips from the MTG-Jamendo dataset to evaluate cross-domain generalization.
 Raw prediction scores were recorded and normalized.
-Predicted labels were compared against MTG-Jamendo genre annotations to assess cross-domain performance.
-To handle large-scale data and allow resumption if processing was interrupted, batch processing was implemented:
+Predicted genre labels were compared against MTG-Jamendo genre annotations to assess performance under domain shift.

+To handle large-scale inference and allow resumption if processing was interrupted, batch processing was implemented:

 ```python
 batch_size = 16